 Assessments are designed to test various competencies, with an emphasis on generic skills rather than the candidate's clinical knowledge or past experience.
 Examples of exercises include:

-- · Patient simulation exercises
+- simulation exercises

-- · Prioritisation exercises
+- written exercises

-- Group tasks
+- group tasks

-- · Making a presentation

-- · Written exercises
+- presentations

-- · Tests of medical knowledge.
+- tests of medical ability.

 How is a competency-based interview day structured?